dohdalabs/ats-pdf-generator/docs/DOCKER_DISTRIBUTION.md

-# Multi-Registry Docker Setup Guide
+# Docker Distribution Guide

-This guide details how to set up and use multiple public Docker registries for the ATS PDF Generator project.
-It provides a comprehensive overview of the container distribution strategy, covering usage for both end users and contributors.
+This guide provides a comprehensive overview of the ATS PDF Generator's Docker distribution strategy.
+It covers everything from using pre-built images to contributing to the project, including multi-registry publishing, development workflows, and maintenance procedures.

 ## Why Multi-Registry?